Snagnar/arduino-generic-data-logger/README.md

 The program retrieves data at a specified interval from attached sensors (sensor initialisation and data retrieval has to be added to arduino-generic-data-logger.ino).
 This data gets written to an attached sd card data logger.

+I can now claim, that this sketch works reliably on a high altitude balloon in > 30,000 m height at around -20 degrees Celsius :).

 ## LED Debugging
 Also you can add an led (pin is specified in src/led.cpp), on which debugging information will be shown in form of blinking patterns.